The 3-Phase Divorce Housing Journey

 What is the 3-phase divorce housing journey, and when should you decide what happens to the home?

-The 3-phase divorce housing journey breaks housing decisions into stabilization, evaluation, and transition so you can avoid rushing major real estate choices during an emotional time.
+The divorce housing journey breaks housing decisions down into distinct phases of stabilization, evaluation, and transition, so you can avoid rushing major real estate choices during an emotional time.
 Instead of reacting under pressure, you move step by step, using clear guidance and timing to protect your finances and your future.

-According to expert advice from Melina Rissone, If you are navigating divorce in San Diego, this approach matters even more.
+According to expert advice from Melina Rissone, if you’re navigating divorce in San Diego, this approach matters even more.
 Home values are high, neighborhoods behave differently block by block, and decisions made too quickly can follow you for years.

 Why Divorce Real Estate in San Diego Feels Overwhelming

 For many couples, the home is the largest shared asset, the largest shared debt, and the most emotionally charged part of a divorce.
 In San Diego, that weight is amplified.
-Median home prices remain well above national averages, inventory is limited in many neighborhoods, and even small pricing mistakes can translate into six-figure consequences.
+Median home prices remain well above national averages, inventory is limited in many neighborhoods, and pricing mistakes can translate into five- or even six-figure consequences.

-What I see most often is not bad intent, but pressure.
-People assume they need to decide immediately.
+What I see most often are issues that arise from stress and pressure rather than ill intent.
+People assume they need to decide what to do with the home immediately.
 That belief drives fear, conflict, and regret.
 In reality, most strong outcomes follow a predictable progression.
 That is what the 3-phase divorce housing journey is designed to support.

 Phase 1: Stabilization